Pesticide Registration Manual: Chapter 13 - Devices

 - References Cited in Chapter 13

-This chapter describes how EPA regulates pesticidal devices.
-This unit clarifies which types of devices are subject to regulatory oversight, and what requirements apply to them.
+This chapter describes how EPA regulates pesticidal devices and clarifies which types of devices are subject to regulatory oversight and what requirements apply to them.

-In 1976, EPA issued a policy statement concerning the regulatory status of devices.
+In 1976, EPA issued a Federal Register Notice concerning the regulatory status of devices.
 In that notice, EPA also explained its interpretation of the distinction between a “pesticide” and a “device.”
+More information can be found on the EPA’s Pest Control Devices and Device Producers: 1976 Federal Register Notice webpage.

 FIFRA defines a device as any instrument or contrivance (other than a firearm) that is intended for trapping, destroying, repelling, or mitigating any pest or any other form of plant or animal life (other than man and other than bacteria, virus, or other microorganism on or in living man or other living animals); but not including equipment used for the application of pesticides when sold separately therefrom.
 Refer to FIFRA section 2(h).

-If the product is an instrument or contrivance and is claimed to control pests through physical or mechanical means, the product is considered to be a device, unless it is a firearm.
+If the product is an instrument or contrivance and claims to control pests through physical or mechanical means, the product is considered to be a device, unless it is a firearm.

 Distinctions among devices, pesticides, and pesticide application equipment can be illustrated by comparing products that are outwardly similar but are treated differently under FIFRA.
 For example, a bait station that is sold by itself to be used in conjunction with other products in the control of insects or rodents is considered to be pesticide application equipment and is not directly regulated under FIFRA, although the labels for registered pesticide products may require them to be used in bait stations in some or all applications.